provks/activity-tracker/README.md

 # Trackit : activity-tracker-app
 <!-- ABOUT THE PROJECT -->
 ## About Trackit

-A web app to kepp track of hours spent on various activities by employees using firebase.
+A web app to keep the track of hours spent on various activities by employees using real-time databse.
 I am starting this as an assignment to learn and explore as of now.
 Looking forward building it together with you in near future.

 ### Features
 * User Registration and Login using Google Authentication with Firebase.